fish-shell/fish-shell/doc_src/cmds/wait.rst

 Description
 -----------

+.. only:: builder_man

+          NOTE: This page documents the fish builtin ``wait``.
+          To see the documentation on any non-fish versions, use ``command man wait``.

 ``wait`` waits for child jobs to complete.

 If a *PID* is specified, the command waits for the job that the process with that process ID belongs to.